Monoprice 10×6.25 Graphic Drawing Tablet: Honest Review

 • A driver installation CD (though downloading the latest driver online is always recommended)

-My first impression of the tablet is its surprising lightness.
+My first impression was its surprising lightness.
 The build is primarily plastic, which is expected at this price point.
-It doesn’t feel as premium as a Wacom Intuos, but it’s sturdy enough for everyday use.
-The drawing surface has a slight texture, providing a pleasant, paper-like resistance against the pen nib, which is a nice touch that enhances control.
-The large active area is the main selling point, offering ample space for broad, sweeping strokes, which is a significant advantage over smaller entry-level tablets.
+While it doesn’t feel as premium as a Wacom Intuos, it’s sturdy enough for everyday use.
+The drawing surface has a slight texture, providing a pleasant, paper-like resistance against the pen nib, enhancing control.
+The large active area is a significant advantage over smaller entry-level tablets, offering ample space for broad strokes.

 Key Features and Technical Specifications